lerna-lite/lerna-lite/README.md

 ## Installation

 > Lerna-Lite is entirely modular, as opposed to Lerna, and installing the CLI locally or globally will only provide you the `init` command.
-Please make sure to install that are of interest (see table below).
+Please make sure to install the commands you are interested in (see table below).

 If you are new to Lerna-Lite, you could also run the [lerna init](https://github.com/lerna-lite/lerna-lite/tree/main/packages/init#readme) command which will create the `lerna.json` for you with a minimal setup.
 If you are using a different client other than npm, then make sure to update the `npmClient` property in `lerna.json` (for example: `"npmClient": "yarn"` or `"pnpm"`).